Thier are various types of flooring are available in the market.

 Initially, the base concrete is placed on a compact soil surface.

-The concrete is set properly, and then only granolithic concrete is laid, which gives unbroken construction
+The concrete is set properly then granolithic concrete is laid, which gives unbroken construction

-When the concrete mixture for granolithic flooring is laid on the base concrete, the surface is finished by tamping and prepared with the help of wooden floats and the smoothness of the surface is achieved by steel trowel.
+When the concrete mixture for granolithic flooring is laid on the base concrete, the surface is finished by tamping and prepared with the help of wooden floats, the smoothness of the surface is achieved by steel trowel.

-This type of flooring is more economical and is used especially for low-cost housing schemes where floor covering material is expensive.
+This type of flooring is more economical used especially for low-cost housing schemes where floor covering material is expensive.

 Marble flooring is used in residential buildings, hospitals, temples etc. where better type of flooring and where additional cleaning is a mandatory requirement.